Топ-100

 The FIRST concert, but what was Tchaikovsky the FIRST in?

-He was the first who entered the 1st Russian Conservatory in St. Petersburg;
+He was the first who had entered the 1st Russian Conservatory in St. Petersburg;

-The 1st professional composer with Russian high musical education;
+The 1st professional composer with Russian higher musical education;

 The 1st professor at Moscow Conservatory;